Welcome to today's edition of the Rush 24-7 podcast.

 Deanna Marr, a former deputy chief of staff in his Detroit office, Sidney Rooks, former legal counsel in the district office, provided evidence for the allegations by sharing numerous letters, memos, and copies of emails, handwritten notes, and expense reports with the Hill.

-I'll come back and give you some details of this, but with this story, the culture of corruption uh is gonna go over the clip as well as a as a Democratic idea.
+I'll come back and give you some details of this, but with this story, the culture of corruption is going to go over the clip as well as a Democratic idea.

-And his port deal will end up affecting them the same way.
+And this port deal will end up affecting them the same way.

 Back in just a second.